 Remember to ensure the bearing capacity of the pile before installation.
 It is also important to check that there are no sewer or electrical lines at the installation site before screwing the pile into the ground.

-composite decking installation
+composite board installation

-terrace frame installation with frame boards
+deck frame installation with frame boards

-Choose sturdy frame boards for the terrace.
+Choose sturdy frame boards for the deck.

 High-quality decking lasts and looks good